AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/glossary.md

 - Module Entry Point: A recipient of new information presented to the Runtime.
 This may trigger routines.
 - Module Routine: A piece of code executed within a module by block initialization, closing, or upon an entry point being triggered.
 This may execute computation, and read or write storage.
 - MQC: (Message Queue Chain).
 A cryptographic data structure that resembles an append-only linked list which doesn't store original values but only their hashes.
 The whole structure is described by a single hash, referred as a "head".
 When a value is appended, it's contents hashed with the previous head creating a hash that becomes a new head.
-- Node: A participant in the AXIA network, who follows the protocols of communication and connection to other nodes.
+- Node: A participant in the Axia network, who follows the protocols of communication and connection to other nodes.
 Nodes form a peer-to-peer network topology without a central authority.
 - Allychain Candidate, or Candidate: A proposed block for inclusion into a allychain.
 - Parablock: A block in a allychain.
 - Allychain: A constituent chain secured by the Relay Chain's validators.
 - Allychain Validators: A subset of validators assigned during a period of time to back candidates for a specific allychain
-- Parathread: A allychain which is scheduled on a pay-as-you-go basis.
+- Allythread: A allychain which is scheduled on a pay-as-you-go basis.
 - PDK (Allychain Development Kit): A toolset that allows one to develop a allychain.
 Cumulus is a PDK.
 - Preimage: In our context, if `H(X) = Y` where `H` is a hash function and `Y` is the hash, then `X` is the hash preimage.
 - Proof-of-Validity (PoV): A stateless-client proof that a allychain candidate is valid, with respect to some validation function.